patacongo/Pascal/README.md

     $ ln -s *pascal-directory* pascal

 2. Then configure NuttX using the board board configuration of your choice.
-   Make sure to enable Pascal support in the Application configuration menus.
+   Make sure to enable Pascal support in the *Application Configuration* menu.

     $ cd *nuttx-directory*
     $ make menuconfig